 Once in a while I open it up and take a steak knife and attempt to stab it.
 When it is done, the knife will glide in easily.
 This will take about 45 minutes to an hour to get done depending on the size of your squash.

 At this point, I take a fork and remove them to a large bowl and pull the water off of the heat (I usually add this to my soups.).

-Take a second fork and use it to hold the squash still by stabbing into the flesh of the squash.
-Then with the second fork put it into the squash just past the skin at the edge and drag down toward the empty center of it where the seeds used to be.
+Take a second fork and use it to hold the squash still by stabbing it into the flesh of the squash.
+Then with the second fork put it into the squash just past the skin at the edge and drag it down toward the empty center of it where the seeds used to be.
 Rotate and do this all the way around the squash until it is all like spaghetti.
 Scrape it into a bowl and put the skin into your compost.
-Season with some organic grass fed butter, salt, and pepper.
+Season with some organic grass-fed butter, salt, and pepper.
 It is great just like this!
 Or you can top with your favorite spaghetti sauce, etc.